OCamlPro/liquidity/docs/liquidity.md

 Unlike Michelson, functions in Liquidity can also be closures.
 They can take multiple arguments and are curryfied.
 Because closures are lambda-lifted, it is however recommended to use a single tuple argument when possible.
 Arguments must be annotated with their (monomorphic) type.
-Primitive functions such as `List.map` do not accept closures as their first arguments at the moment.

 Function applications are often done using the `Lambda.pipe` function or the `|>` operator: